 Capitalism is the name for the social system that protects the rights of the individual to possess the values that they create by means of their virtues and to trade them with others in mutually beneficial win-win interactions.
 It does this by establishing a government whose sole purpose is to protect individual rights.

 Individual rights are the bridge between morality and politics, the principle that protects the individual’s right to engage in moral behavior and reap the benefits of such behavior.
-Individual rights protect your right to think, act, and keep that which you produce.
-Individual rights include the right to life, that is, the right to take the actions necessary to support your life; the right to liberty, that is, the right to free thought, speech and action; the right to property, that is, the right to possess or trade the values that you yourself have created; and the right to the pursuit of happiness, that is, the right to be able to choose to work for the sake of your own life and the lives of the particular people you care about without forcible interference by others, including the government.
+Individual rights protect your right to think, act, and keep the values that you produce.
+Individual rights include the right to life, that is, the right to take the actions necessary to support your life; the right to liberty, that is, the right to free thought, speech and action; the right to property, that is, the right to possess or trade the values that you yourself have created; and the right to the pursuit of happiness, that is, the right to be able to choose to work for the sake of your own life and the lives of the particular people you care about without being forcibly stopped by either private individuals or the government.

 How does a capitalist government create the conditions that make the establishment of individual rights possible?
 By abolishing the initiation of physical force, both by the government against its citizens and by private citizens against each other.
 This is the practical form by which the principle of individual rights, which protects the individual’s right to create and trade, is implemented.